Published on

 For low pH with correct alkalinity, use a pH increaser that can raise the pH without significantly affecting alkalinity levels.
 You should follow the product instructions closely to avoid altering the alkalinity.

-First, test your water to confirm high levels of both pH and alkalinity.
+First, test your water to confirm high pH and alkalinity levels.
 Then, add a pH reducer like sodium bisulfate to lower the pH.
 Aerating the water by running jets can help stabilize the pH if it falls too low after treatment.
 Always retest and adjust as necessary.